-Any additional limits to inspection

-Not all aspects of the roof covering could be seen from ground floor level, and as such, we cannot fully comment upon the condition.

-Sections of the garden grounds were overgrown and as such we could not fully inspect the plot and external elements of the building.

-No access to the garage was possible due to the amount of stored goods found within.

-Due to decorative finishes found over the surfaces within the property we could not inspect the floor and cannot fully comment upon the condition.
+Fire, smoke and burglar alarms Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
+There were smoke alarms present within the property.
+These were not tested.
+All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
+A heat alarm also needs to be installed in each kitchen.
+The alarms need to be ceiling mounted and interlinked.
+Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.

+Any additional limits to inspection Not all aspects of the chimney stacks, flashings and roof covering could be seen from ground floor level and as such we cannot fully comment upon their condition.
+Due to the attic accommodation we could not fully inspect the roof timbers and cannot fully comment upon their condition.
+A limited "head and shoulders" inspection of the eaves was possible but our inspection was further restricted due to the contents and insulation found within.
+Our inspection of the sub-floor and cellar area was restricted due to the contents found within.
+Our inspection of the garage was severely restricted due to the amount of stored goods found within.
+Due to decorative finishes found over the surfaces in the property we could not inspect the areas below and cannot fully comment upon their condition.
 An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.

-The property was partially furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
+The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.

-No access was available to any sub-floor areas.

 No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
 Timbers are assumed to be in a satisfactory condition.
 The cold water rising main was not fully inspectable.

-Sectional Diagram showing elements of a typical house

-Reference may be made in this report to some or all of the above component parts of the property.
-This diagram may assist you in locating and understanding these items.

-- 1) Chimney pots

-- 2) Coping stone

-- 3 Chimney head

-- (4) Flashing

-- 5) Ridge ventilation

-- 6 Ridge board

-- (7) Slates / tiles

-- 8 Valley guttering

-- 9 Dormer projection

-- 10 Dormer flashing

-- 11) Dormer cheeks

-- (12) Sarking

-- (13) Roof felt

-- 14) Trusses

-- (15) Collar

-- 16) Insulation

-- (17) Parapet gutter

-- 18) Eaves guttering

-- (19) Rainwater downpipe

-- 20) Verge boards/skews

-- 21) Soffit boards

-- 22) Partition wall

-- 23) Lath / plaster

-- (24) Chimney breast

-- 25) Window pointing

-- 26) Window sills

-- 27) Rendering

-- 28) Brickwork / pointing

-- 29 Bay window projection

-- (30) Lintels

-- (31) Cavity walls / wall ties

-- 32) Subfloor ventilator

-- (33) Damp proof course

-- 34) Base course

-- 35) Foundations

-- 36) Solum

-- 7) Floor joists

-- 38) Floorboards

-- 39) Water tank

-- 40 Hot water tank